myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-reliable-actors-notes-on-actor-type-serialization.md

 <properties
-   pageTitle="Reliable Actors: примечания о сериализации типов субъектов | Microsoft Azure" description="В этой статье приведены сведения о базовых требованиях к определению сериализуемых классов, которые можно использовать для определения интерфейсов и состояний Reliable Actors в Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors notes on actor type serialization | Microsoft Azure" description="Discusses basic requirements for defining serializable classes that can be used to define Service Fabric Reliable Actors states and interfaces" services="service-fabric" documentationCenter=".net" authors="vturecek"